PRO-SPECT: Probabilistically Safe Scalable Planning for Energy-Aware Coordinated UAV-UGV Teams in Stochastic Environments: Problem Formulation

 Different from earlier works such as \cite{er2025rspectrobustscalableplanner} that consider deterministic travel times (energy consumption), we model stochastic travel times and impose probabilistic guarantees on safety, i.e., the UAV never has to fly longer than $\bar{\tau}_a$.
 More specifically, we consider the problem of minimizing the expected time to complete the mission while achieving a desired bound on the probability of failure as in \eqref{eq:risk} where $p_r$ is a user-specified acceptable risk level, i.e.,

-where \eqref{eq:objective} minimizes expected mission completion time, \eqref{eq:coverage} ensures all points in $\mathcal{P}_{\text{UAV}}$ are visited, \eqref{eq:risk} bounds the probability of failure across all tours by user-specified $p_r$,\footnote{If no feasible solution exists when each air point comprises its own tour, then $\bar{\tau}_a$ is insufficient to reach some air points, and we assume the problem admits no feasible solution.} \eqref{eq:ground} constrains release/collect points to the feasible ground, and \eqref{eq:air} allows only release/collect points or their immediate repetitions to deviate from $\mathcal{P}_{\text{UAV}}$.
+where \eqref{eq:objective} minimizes expected mission completion time, \eqref{eq:coverage} ensures all points in $\mathcal{P}_{\text{UAV}}$ are visited, \eqref{eq:risk} bounds the probability of failure across all tours by user-specified $p_r$,\footnote{If no feasible solution exists when each air point comprises its own tour, then $\bar{\tau}_a$ is insufficient to reach some air points, and we assume the problem admits no feasible solution.} \eqref{eq:ground} constrains release/collect points to the feasible ground, and \eqref{eq:air} allows only release/collect points or their immediate repetitions to not be members of $\mathcal{P}_{\text{UAV}}$.